 English to Spanish with Google Translate

-As an example, here is an English to Spanish Google translation of the first part of this blog post from Discover Boating.
+As an example, below is an English-to-Spanish Google translation of the first part of this blog post from Discover Boating.
 We selected Discover Boating, as they are very consistent in the structure of their content.

 We simply copied and pasted the blog post’s headings and paragraph text into separate cells in Column B. Column A is used to identify the element — either Heading 1, Heading 2, or paragraph.

 The formula in cell C2, which is the translation of the blog’s main heading, is simply:

 The rest of Column C can be filled down from cell C2.

 You can then copy and paste the contents of Column C into a blog editor such as WordPress for human editing and link adding.

 If you want to use Google Translate for Spanish to English, simply reverse the above process.

 The same blog post content can be translated from English to French with just a couple of clicks.

 Simply change the third parameter in the formula from “es” to “fr”